portworx/px-docs/run-air-gap.md

 ---
 layout: page
-title: "Running PX-Enterprise in 'air-gap' environments"
+title: "Running PX-Developer and PX-Enterprise in 'air-gap' environments"
 keywords: portworx, air-gap
 sidebar: home_sidebar
 ---

 Environments that do not permit any outside connectivity are considered an "air-gap" environment.
-Such environments preclude the use PX-Enterprise "Lighthouse" console, but can still run PX-Enterprise.
+Such environments preclude the use PX-Enterprise "Lighthouse" console, but can still run PX-Developer or PX-Enterprise.
 There are 3 main requirements
 - Run a local version of 'etcd'
 - Create a customer 'config.json' file